Parents – for your child’s safety, please have them remain in the vehicle at all times. Thank you.

 Who can use the Transfer Station?

 The Transfer Station is a service provided only to property owners and renters of Wallingford.
 Any vehicle entering the facility must display a municipal sticker adhered to the car or truck.
-Stickers were mailed out with the August tax bills.
+Stickers are mailed out with the August tax bills.
 Stickers may be purchased at Town Hall for $3 each.
 All garbage brought to the transfer station must be in bags and the transfer station attendant will punch a hole in your punch card for each bag.